iveyopt/jd3/src/index.md

 ### Figure 2: Revenues vs. membership in official subreddit
 Use the sliders below to zoom the second chart — some companies have way more subreddit members than others!
-(NOTE: The sliders have been disabled for the moment as zoom troubleshooting is ongoing.)
+(NOTE: The sliders have been disabled temporarily for zoom troubleshooting.)

 <!--```js
 viewof y_min = Inputs.range([2500, 6500], {value: 2500, label: "Bottom of chart"})